dimojenko/RADtools/README.md

 To user inputs a COM port to connect to the device located there.
 Then the linear stage can be moved with buttons for quickly moving to the limits of motion or moved by input distances relative to the current position.

+If using as a python script (not the executable), it will need to be ran in a Microsoft shell.